rocketacademy/sarah-classic/projects/project-1-scissors-paper-stone/README.md

 ## Introduction

 For our first project we will make our own version of the classic [Scissors Paper Stone](https://en.wikipedia.org/wiki/Rock\_paper\_scissors) game.
-We have split this project into 2 parts to cater to the pace of Rocket's Fundamentals course.
-See the [Course Schedule](../../course-logistics/schedule-and-pairings.md) for when we have assigned each part.
+We have split this project into 2 parts to cater to the pace of the course.

 {% content-ref url="project-1-scissors-paper-stone-part-1.md" %}
 [project-1-scissors-paper-stone-part-1.md](project-1-scissors-paper-stone-part-1.md)